mydronechoice/best-quadcopter-applications/README.md

 ###### Advantages of Drone Aerial Mapping

-The standard 3DR, in mapping offers a horde of functions which produce their applications.
+The standard Drone, in mapping offers a horde of functions which produce their applications.
 The benefits include;

 - Resolution - Extra resolution of mechanically generated maps enables the users to focus to information so as to see what is going on